 Notwithstanding that the net assets attributable to holders of redeemable shares are classified as financial liabilities, the directors of the Fund consider these to represent the Fund's capital.
 The number of shares issued and redeemed during the years is reported below.
 The Fund is not subject to any externally imposed capital requirements.
 The Fund's authorised share capital at 31 December 2019 and 31 December 2018 is detailed below.
-Fund shares are divided into five share classes (Class A, Class B, Class C, Class D and Class E), which participate pro rata in the Fund's net assets and dividends, and are redeemable and non-voting.
+Fund shares are divided into three share classes (Class A, Class B and Class C), which participate pro-rata in the Fund's net assets and dividends, and are redeemable and non-voting.
 Founder shares do not participate in the Fund's portfolio, are redeemable at par value only after all Fund shares have been redeemed, and carry the right to vote.
 If the Fund is wound up or dissolved, the Founder shares will participate only to the extent of their par value.
 All of the authorised Founder shares of the Fund have been issued as fully paid and are held by the Investment Manager.
 The Founder shares are classified as a trade and other payable in the Statement of financial position.
-As at 31 December 2019 and 31 December 2018, only Class A, Class B and Class E shares had been issued.
+As at 31 December 2019, only shares in Class A and Class B had been issued.